 Some of our students may work within the department for up to three years, whilst we support others to access college after 1-2 years, depending on the transition plan.
 We support young people to visit a range of colleges and housing placements in order to inform their choice making.
 Young people engage in accessible work experience opportunities and receive support to set this up.
 Transition meetings ensure that students with a higher level of need continue to have regular support and any areas of development are pursued.

 Key Stage 5 staff work within a multidisciplinary team including Learning Partnership West, therapy services and parents/carers in order to support our young people.

-If you would like to visit us please contact the main school reception to book a visit with the Department Manager, Miss Steph Muse.
+If you would like to visit us please contact the main school reception to book a visit with the Department Manager, Mrs Steph Harper.
 We look forward to welcoming you to Sixth Form.